Blog

 What is Extended Producer Responsibility Germany?

 Extended Producer Responsibility is a policy framework introduced by the German government in 2022.
+Obtaining an EPR registration number is essential for demonstrating compliance with EPR regulations.
 It’s aimed at holding manufacturers, importers, and retailers accountable for the environmental impact of their products across their entire lifecycle—including disposal and recycling.

 Who needs to comply?